datacraft360degree-page/New/README.md

         populateRoomDropdown(state.roomsCapacity.length > 0 ? [state.roomsCapacity[0].roomNo] : []);

         document.getElementById('cust-country-code').value = "+91";

-        // SET DEFAULT CHECK-IN AND CHECK-OUT TIME TO 11:00 AM FOR NEW BOOKING document.getElementById('cust-checkin-time').value = "11:00";
+        document.getElementById('cust-checkin-time').value = "11:00";
         document.getElementById('cust-checkout-time').value = "11:00";

         if (extraPersonsInput) extraPersonsInput.value = 0;
         if (extraPersonDateInput) extraPersonDateInput.value = "";

-        // SET EXTRA PERSON DEFAULT TIMES TO 11:00 AM FOR NEW BOOKING if (extraPersonTimeInput) extraPersonTimeInput.value = "11:00";
+        if (extraPersonTimeInput) extraPersonTimeInput.value = "11:00";
         if (extraPersonOutDateInput) extraPersonOutDateInput.value = "";
         if (extraPersonOutTimeInput) extraPersonOutTimeInput.value = "11:00";